baleralarissa/baleralarissa/README.md

 ### 👋🏽 ABOUT ME

-- 👶🏽 23 years old
+- 👶🏽 24 years old
 - 👩🏽‍🎓 Computer Scientist since 2018
 - ⚡ Fun fact: I'm a computer scientist, but also very scared of showing the world my projects and codes
-- 💬 Ask me about cats, photography and black feminism
+- 💬 Ask me about cats, videogames and black feminism

 ### What I am doing:
 - 🌱 Currently learning LookML and Python
-- 👨🏽‍💻 Learning with amazing ladies from the [BOSS](https://github.com/BOSS-BigOpenSourceSister) project
+- 👨🏽‍💻 Studying new frameworks
 - 💻 Creating amazing websites just for fun
 - 👩🏽‍🏫 Empowering girls, teaching SQL and web languages